adonaitewolde/selam-app-web/README.md

-# Selam App - Learn Tigrinya the New Way! 🇪🇷🇪🇹
+# Kemey App - Learn Tigrinya the New Way! 🇪🇷🇪🇹

-A modern, elegant landing page for **Selam**, the next-generation Tigrinya language learning application.
+A modern, elegant landing page for **Kemey**, the next-generation Tigrinya language learning application.
 Built with Next.js 15, React 19, and Tailwind CSS.

-## 🌟 About Selam
+## 🌟 About Kemey

-Selam is an innovative language learning platform designed to make learning Tigrinya accessible, engaging, and fun.
+Kemey is an innovative language learning platform designed to make learning Tigrinya accessible, engaging, and fun.
 Coming 2026 to the App Store, Google Play, and the Web.

 ## ✨ Features